The Railway Men

 The Railway Men: The Untold Story of Bhopal 1984 is a 2023 Indian Hindi-language historical disaster thriller television miniseries about railway workers who saved many lives during the 1984 toxic gas leak at the chemical company Union Carbide India Limited's plant in Bhopal.
 It is produced by YRF Entertainment (the streaming division of Yash Raj Films) and stars R. Madhavan, Kay Kay Menon, Divyenndu and Babil Khan.
-Sunny Hinduja and Juhi Chawla Mehta play supporting roles.
+Sunny Hinduja and Juhi Chawla play supporting roles.

 Filmed from December 2021 to May 2022, all four episodes of the miniseries were released on Netflix on 18 November 2023.

 Premise

 The Railway Men is based on railway workers who saved many lives during the 1984 gas tragedy at the chemical company Union Carbide India Limited's plant in Bhopal.
 The series is inspired by the efforts of station master Ghulam Dastagir and his team at the Bhopal Junction railway station on the night of the tragedy.